dhadka/ezcache/README.md

 If the cache is ever corrupted, you can "clear" the cache by quickly changing the value in the secret.

+## Storage Provider

+By default, this action uses the GitHub Actions Cache for storage.
+This can be changed by setting the `target` input:

+### `hosted`

+Hosted is the default value and stores content using the GitHub Actions Cache.

+### `local`

+Stores caches on the local file service.
+This is useful for self-hosted runners.

 # Contributing

 Want to add support for a new language or tool?
 Great!
 The caching logic for each language / tool is contained